spences10/scottspence.com/posts/change-scrollbar-color-tailwind-css.md

 [pseudo-elements].

-I touched on the configuration for this in the [Change Text Highlight Color with Tailwind CSS] post a did recently.
+I touched on the configuration for this in the [Change Text Highlight Color with Tailwind CSS] post I did recently.

 So, I'll go over how to do this in Tailwind CSS then I can go over it with a vanilla CSS example too.